pressureless/paper_md/papers/Pipeline/pipeline.md

 where $I_i^{w_{ij}}$ corresponds to $I_i$ forward-warped using $w_{ij}$ .
 A single panoramic image can then be obtained by fixing $x$, i.e., a particular image column, to obtain an $α$-$y$ slice of $L$(see Figure 2).
 Correspondingly, a stereoscopic output panorama can be created by picking two $α$-$y$ slices at different column positions $x$.

 Usually, it is desirable to have square pixels in the output panorama.
 Therefore, we determine the sampling rate in α such that the pixel width in the output panorama matches the pixel height in the input image.
-The pixel height in the input image corresponds to $1/f_y$ when considering an image plane at distance 1.
+The pixel height in the input image corresponds to $1/ f_y $ when considering an image plane at distance 1.
 With $n$ samples, the pixel size in the output panorama is $2π/n$.
 Thus, we use $n = 2π f_y$ samples in $α$ when aiming for square pixels.

 This concludes the explanation of our interpolation method.
 Not only the choice of the method, but also the choice of the interpolation points is important.
 In this scenario, the choice of interpolation points corresponds to the camera setup, which we detail on next.